lazarow/exbar/README.md

 ## Output file format

 The application will generate a minified DFA as two files:  `dfa.txt` and `dfa.yaml`.
+In states transisions, there are lists of succeeding states indices, where the value -1 means there is no transition.

 ### First file (txt)